 Angela Nievar, Associate Professor; Ph.D., Michigan State University.
 Parenting; home visiting; meta-analysis.

 Anne Rinn, Associate Professor; Ph.D., Indiana University.
 Gifted education; development of self-concept; social and emotional development of the gifted and creative; college student development.

 Kelly Roberts, Assistant Professor; Ph.D., Oklahoma State University.
 Human development and family science; family relations; child development; marriage and family therapy.

 Abbas Tashakkori, Professor and Department Chair; Ph.D., University of North Carolina.
 Research and evaluation methodology.

-Learning is an ongoing process, but how that process operates is not the same for everyone.
+Learning is an ongoing process, but how that process operates isn't the same for everyone.
 The Master of Science degree in Educational Psychology at the University of North Texas focuses on research, measurement and intervention related to learning and cognition.

-In addition to an in-depth familiarity with research and assessment processes, our students develop a thorough understanding of the physical, cognitive, behavioral and social-emotional influences affecting one’s learning.
+In addition to an in-depth familiarity with research and assessment processes, you'll develop a thorough understanding of the physical, cognitive, behavioral and social-emotional influences affecting one's learning.
 This knowledge prepares you for a variety of leadership roles in educational and other community settings.

 We offer course work in five specialization areas:

 Several of the concentrations provide avenues for earning additional professional certification or licensing.
 Our programs have been recognized by the National Council on Family Relations and U.S. News and World Report.